brianwoo/socat_gost_tutorial/README_gost.md

 ## Local Port Forward, SSH through an HTTP Proxy

+Why is this useful on Android?
+- Shadowsocks on Android does NOT support local-tunnel.

 ```bash
 # Server is protected by a Shadowsock Server
 ./ssserver -c server_config.json